 What is the Certificate of International Studies?

 Students within all majors at UT have the opportunity to enhance their degree with a Certificate of International Studies (CIS).
 Today’s employers seek graduates who are able to communicate in at least one foreign language, have multicultural knowledge, possess skills and training in negotiating with employees of different cultures and have the basic skills to travel, live and work outside of the United States.
+The CIS program aims to develop these skills within program participants.

 Where to begin